CNAG-Biomedical-Informatics/pheno-ranker/docs/vcf.md

 ### Step 4: Execute `Pheno-Ranker` in _patient-mode_

-First we are going to start one sample.
-The first one in the VCF: `HG00096`
+Initially, we will extract a single sample from the cohort, specifically the first one listed in the VCF: `HG00096`.

 ```bash
 bin/pheno-ranker -r output.json -config output_config.yaml --patients-of-interest HG00096